-Xiao earned her PhD in biochemistry from the University of Michigan under the supervision of David Engelke, PhD.
+Shaohua Xiao, PhD, earned her doctorate in biochemistry from the University of Michigan under the supervision of David Engelke, PhD.
 Her thesis research was on characterizing the role of conserved elements in the RNA and protein subunits of yeast nuclear RNase P. She then joined the laboratory of Lily Jan, PhD, at the University of California, San Francisco as a postdoctoral fellow to study ion channels in the brain, focusing on the calcium-activated chloride channel protein TMEM16B.
-Her current research is on the regulation of connexin43 trafficking by internal translation in the heart.
+Her current research in the Shaw Laboratory is on the regulation of connexin43 trafficking by internal translation in the heart.

 Wassim Basheer, PhD